It has three spinoff channels, and one podcast:

 - Go Mad from the Isolation: Luke loses his mind while trapped in the studio over Christmas one year.

 - Good Angel, Bad Angel: Referenced in a Hitman (2016) video that had Jane playing, Mike advising her to throw a screwdriver at the target in a crowded sauna, and Andy mentioning that might not be the stealthiest course of action.
+There is even a photoshopped Andy's face on an angel and Mike's face on a devil.

 - Got Me Doing It: Andy when describing Shovel Knight's "Butt Mode" in this video.